-1. Cracked, warped or rotting siding
+1. Cracked, warped or sagging siding

-2. Bubbles under the siding surface
+2. Bubbles or blisters under the siding surface

 3. Mold or other fungus growth